 2021 NATIONAL INJURY PREVENTION DAY MEDIA KIT

+We are very excited to participate in National Injury Day , November 18, 2021 We invite you, as our partner, to utilize this media kit to promote injury prevention in your community.

 The below media and messages have been formatted with the appropriate language and facts related to National Injury Prevention Day and Safe Sleep for Infants.
 Twitter messages have been drafted in 280 characters or less to fit the allotted Twitter character count.

+We have messages that you can share in the days leading up to November 18th as well as messages you can promote on November 18th.
+Thank you for helping us keep the children of Arkansas Safe.

 MESSAGES LEADING UP TO NOVEMBER 18TH –